Defining Quantum Games: Characterising the Dimensions of Quantum Games

 \subsection{Definition of a Quantum Game}

+During the years of developing quantum physics-related games and games on quantum computers, learning about quantum physics-related games made by others, and coming together to dissect and discuss them, the authors found three distinctive dimensions prominent in the games and the motivations behind their development.
+From our findings and discussion, we distil the definition of \textit{quantum games} into the following statement:

-In our findings and discussion, we had the definition of quantum games boil down to the following definition.
-In the context of video games, card games, board games and other games, \textit{Quantum Games are games that reference the theory of quantum physics, quantum technologies, or quantum computing through perceivable means, connect to quantum physics through a scientific purpose or use quantum technologies. }
+In the context of video games, card and board games, or other games, \textit{quantum games are games that reference the theory of quantum physics, quantum technologies, or quantum computing through perceivable means, connect to quantum physics through a scientific purpose or use quantum technologies.} (See Table \ref{table:definition})

+This definition serves both to analyse and understand the multitude of quantum games and to facilitate the development of meaningful quantum games from the perspective of quantum physical sciences.
+In particular, we note that there exist quantum games that are not science games (i.e., games that serve a scientific purpose) but may instead incorporate purely inspirational aspects intended for entertainment, which are still meaningfully derived from the world of quantum sciences or numerical simulations of quantum physical phenomena.
+The dimensions presented here are also welcomed to be used in defining and exploring quantum art, quantum music, quantum performing arts, or other creations that reference quantum physics.